racker/service-registry-docs/Integration-Guide.md

 ### Create a session

-In order to create a session using the Twisted Python client, we first have to instantiate a client to interact with the Cloud Service Registry:
+In order to create a session using the Twisted Python client, we first have to instantiate a client to interact with the Rackspace Service Registry:

 #### Instantiate the Client
 ```python